 To me this looks like an enormous amount of money, especially counting the fact that you do not at all know what you will be getting for it.
 How can they expect you to buy into this?
-Maybe it is because you will not find this on their website until you have already signed-up.
+Maybe it is because you will not find this on their website until you have already signed up.

 You can earn up to 30% on retail sales commissions, which is a good margin (if you make it up there).
 However, they do have some bonuses that offer good value.
-There is a 30% Quick Start Bonus, and for every four distributors you sign up, you get another $100 bonus.
+There is a 30% Quick Start Bonus, and for every four distributors you sign up with, you get another $100 bonus.

 This information is also not available on their website, probably because I did not sign-up, so I got the info from other review sources.

 This to me is a very important one: they do not guarantee that you will earn money or that you will even make enough to break even.
-Remember that their initial cost are rather stiff.
+Remember that their initial cost is rather stiff.
 They say it depends on multiple independent and dependent variables that are impossible to predict, such as economic factors unique to each location where product sales are attempted and of course on the sales talents of each individual distributor.

-The latter is significant, because if things go pearshaped, it is your fault.
+The latter is significant because if things go pear-shaped, it is your fault.
 This clause will get them out of trouble anytime somebody tries to sue them.